gueleh/vba-flow/README.md

 ### Basic Semi-Automated Testing
 With this small solution you can easily write and run tests when working with Excel VBA.
 It is not a test suite, it is not fully automated, but it is small and easy to use, with the potential to add a lot of value to your development experience.
 You can find this solution in the subfolder https://github.com/gueleh/vba-flow/tree/main/basic-semi-automated-testing.

+### SharePoint Drive Mapper
+One small class to temporarily mount a drive based on a network path without credentials, i.e. the user running the code must have access rights via the machine he runs the code on.
+Used to allow for file and folder processing with the standard file system.
+You can this this solution in the subfolder https://github.com/gueleh/vba-flow/tree/main/sharepoint-drive-mapper.

 ### User Defined Functions
 A package with some user defined functions, i.e. functions that can be used in cells.
 Also includes a class for registering a user defined function in the function wizard of Excel and applies this to the functions of the package.
 You can find this solution in the subfolder https://github.com/gueleh/vba-flow/tree/main/user-defined-functions.